ASACC: Washington, D.C. National Student Advocacy Conference

 Each spring your student leaders at Palomar have the opportunity to travel to Washington D.C. to represent you and advocate for student issues in Congressional offices.
 There are 12 million community college students in the nation, many who depend on assistance in obtaining workforce training.
 As elected officers of the student body, student leaders have a responsibility to represent their constituents on issues of concern.
 Issues such as Pell Grants, Student Loan Interest Rates and availability, veteran issues and other programs that assist in securing education and training are addressed.
 While attending and participating in the conference student leaders are given time to meet with their Representatives and Senators or their staff members regarding these important issues and other campus issues that have been coordinated with campus administration.
 The conference serves as a very strong educational experience which teaches the values espoused by ASACC: LEADERSHIP, CITIZENSHIP, and ADVOCACY!

-At the CCCSAA conference student leaders from up to 112 community colleges across California (including Palomar) join together to undergo a series of workshops that teach and improve communication, advocacy, public relations, legislative analysis and other critical leadership skills for them to use on their respective campuses.
+At the CCCSAA conference student leaders from up to 112 community colleges across California (including Palomar) to join together to undergo a series of workshops that teach and improve communication, advocacy, public relations, legislative analysis and other critical leadership skills for them to use on their respective campuses.
 It assists student leaders in their duties to serve community college students and prepares them for future travel & advocacy as representatives for you.

 SSCCC General Assembly: Student Senate for Community College